 - Add the grated butter to the dry ingredients and combine until the butter forms different sized pieces ranging from the size of cornmeal to the size of a small pea.

 - Slowly add the water, one tablespoon at a time, until the pastry comes together when pushed together, but is not stretchy.

-- Wrap in plastic wrap and place in the fridge for at least an hour.
+- Wrap the discs in plastic wrap and place in the fridge for at least an hour.

-- Take out of the fridge and allow for the butter to soften just enough to roll out.
+- Take the dough out of the fridge and allow for the butter to soften just enough to roll out.
 Roll to desired thickness and shape and use as desired!